WICG/attribution-reporting-api/EVENT.md

 Note that we sometimes call the `attributionsrc`'s origin the "reporting origin" since it is the origin that will end up receiving attribution reports.

+You can validate the header JSON using the [Attribution Reporting Header Validation form](validate-json.html).

 ### Handling an attribution source event

 A `navigation` attribution source event will be logged to storage if the